- Function not available

 The areas of conditional target-code can be surrounded by areas of "common" code (and conversely).

-Some controls are not yet available in the Linux framework: the treeviews, the treeview tables, the bar codes and the shapes for example.
+Some controls are not yet available in the Linux framework: TreeView, TreeView Table, Bar Code and Shape controls, for example.

-At run time in Linux, if a single control is not supported in the window, no control will be displayed and a WLanguage error will occur.
+At runtime in Linux, if one single control is not supported in the window, none of the controls will be displayed and a WLanguage error will occur.

 In this case, several possibilities exist.